-Unless otherwise specified in Subsection 26.2 or other Sections of these Regulations, no PERSON shall cause, suffer, allow or permit the discharge into the atmosphere, from an EMISSIONS UNIT, any air contaminant in excess of an average of 20 percent OPACITY for a period of more than 6 consecutive minutes.
+Unless otherwise specified in Section 26.2 or other sections of these regulations, no person shall cause, suffer, allow, or permit the discharge into the atmosphere from an emissions unit any air contaminant in excess of an average of 20 percent opacity for a period of more than six consecutive minutes.

-26.2 Source Specific Opacity Limits
+26.2 Source-specific Opacity Limits

-- 26.2.1 For any chemical process EMISSION UNITS commencing operation or modification after January 1, 1981 and for which one or more of the following compounds are manufactured: titanium, titanium tetrachloride, magnesium, magnesium chloride, manganese dioxide, and boron trichloride, the OPACITY shall not exceed an average of 10 percent for a period of more than 6 consecutive minutes. - No Person shall cause, suffer, allow or permit the discharge into the atmosphere from any Incinerator, any air contaminants in excess of an average of 5 percent Opacity for a period of more than 6 consecutive minutes and no single reading shall exceed 20 percent opacity.
+Opacity shall not exceed an average of 10 percent for a period of more than six consecutive minutes for any chemical-process emission units commencing operation or modification after January 1, 1981, and in which one or more of the following compounds are manufactured: titanium, titanium tetrachloride, magnesium, magnesium chloride, manganese dioxide, and boron trichloride.

+No person shall cause, suffer, allow, or permit the discharge into the atmosphere from any incinerator any air contaminants in excess of an average of five percent opacity for a period of more than six consecutive minutes, and no single reading shall exceed 20 percent opacity.

-26.3 Exemptions to Subsections 26.1:
+26.3 Exemptions

+The following are exempt from the requirements of Section 26.1:

-- 26.3.1 Smoke from fires or from fire training as allowed in Section 42 herein; - 26.3.2 Where presence of uncombined water is the only reason for the failure of an EMISSION to meet the limitations herein; and - 26.3.3 Smoke discharged in the course of training individuals to observe visible EMISSIONS, if written permission is obtained from the CONTROL OFFICER specifying the times and dates of such training.
+- (a) Smoke from fires or from fire training as allowed in Section 42; - (b) Circumstances where the presence of uncombined water is the only reason for the failure of an emission to meet the stated limitations; and - (c) Smoke discharged in the course of training individuals to observe visible emissions, if written permission is obtained from the Control Officer specifying the times and dates of such training.